Brain and Food Noise Connection

 Week 12+: Long-term Benefits

-Long-term users report sustained reduction in food noise, with many describing a "normal" relationship with food for the first time in years.
+Long-term users report lasting relief from food noise.
+Many describe a "normal" relationship with food for the first time in years.

 • • Sustained appetite regulation